carson-katri/dream-textures/README.md

 ## Installation
 1. Download the [latest version](https://github.com/carson-katri/dream-textures/releases/tag/0.0.5) from the Releases tab.
 2. Install the addon in Blender's preferences window.
-3. Follow the steps in the 'Dream Textures' preferences window to install the necessary dependencies.
+3. Follow the steps in the 'Dream Textures' preferences window to download the model weights.
    - _*Note for Windows users*_ - If you get an error when installing dependencies that looks similar to the one described [here](https://github.com/carson-katri/dream-textures/issues/13), your dependency file paths might be too long (can't be longer than 256 characters).
 You can solve it by telling Windows to allow long file paths in the registry:
      1. Open up the Window registry (Start > Run > `regedit`)
      2. Navigate to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem`